 However, the increasing number of compliance obligations may risk diverting valuable and limited resources, leading to a loss of competitiveness of the EU economy.
-European companies already operate in a complex regulatory framework that includes from the general principles of tort law and transparency obligations for listed companies, to EU-derived legislations on corporate, criminal and environmental liability, shareholders rights, carbon market obligations, sustainability reporting, consumers rights, and much more.
+European companies already operate in a complex regulatory framework that includes the general principles of tort law and transparency obligations for listed companies, EU-derived legislation on corporate, criminal, and environmental liability, shareholders' rights, carbon market obligations, sustainability reporting, consumers' rights, and much more.

 Throughout the legislative process, FuelsEurope has called on the Co-legislators to ensure the clarity, predictability, and proportionality of the new rules, the creation of a levelled playing field both within the EU and in relation to third countries, the prevention of overlaps with existing legislation, and the minimisation of administrative burden on companies.
 Moreover, any legislation in the field should be based on the principle that businesses create value, thus avoiding a punitive approach.